The Region Team is extremely excited to announce that ScoutHike 2022 is happening, to be held from 5th to 7th May 2023

-ScoutHike is celebrating 28 years in 2022 and is Sydney North Region’s premier annual Scout section event.
+ScoutHike is celebrating 29 years in 2023 and is Sydney North Region’s premier annual Scout section event.
 If you are interested in an exciting weekend, lightweight hiking around a NSW State Forest – then this is the event you must register for!
 We are super excited to run this fantastic event and can’t wait to have the forest full of Scouts and leaders eager for a challenging adventure!
 Dust off those packs and hiking boots and start thinking about your teams.
-The theme for the event is “Six Continents, People, Places and Movies”.
-Scouts will have the opportunity to spend the weekend completing 28 different activity bases spread across the forest.
+The theme for the event is “Entertainment Central”.
+Scouts will have the opportunity to spend the weekend completing 29 different activity bases spread across the forest.

 Make sure to click attending to the ScoutHike Facebook Event and keep your eye out for updates!

 Check out the promotional video, thanks to Scout TV Sydney.

 Key Dates for ScoutHike 2023:

 - February – registrations open – Early Bird Discount available

 - 4th February – On-site Activity Leaders meeting

 - March/April – Activity Leaders meeting with Sleep Point Leader

 - 1st March – Early Bird Registration Discount & Bonus close